 -----END CERTIFICATE REQUEST----- tags.

-If the initial SSL certificate issuance was confirmed via email, this option will be set as default during the reissue, but you can go ahead and change it to the HTTP-based or DNS-based method.
+If the initial SSL certificate issuance was confirmed via DNS record, the "Add CNAME record" option will be set as default during the reissue, but you can go ahead and change it to the "Upload a validation file" or "Receive an email" method.

-When the HTTP-based validation method is selected, you will be provided with a text file upon the SSL certificate reissue.
-It has to be uploaded into a particular directory of your website (/.well-known/pki-validation/) so that it can be accessible via http://fully.qualified.name/.well-known/pki-validation/
+When the Upload a validation file method is selected, you will be provided with a text file upon the SSL certificate reissue.
+It has to be uploaded into a particular directory of your website (

-If you decided to go ahead with the DNS-based validation, you will need to create a CNAME record in your domain host records.
+If you decided to go ahead with the Add CNAME record option, you will need to create a CNAME record in your domain host records.
 You will be provided with the the record as soon as the reissue process is completed in your Namecheap account.

-- The Next button will lead you to the page with administrative details:
+The Next button will lead you to the page with administrative details/contact email address: